Renovating your bathroom and need a bit of order and organisation? Do you put the flooring or toilet in first? Read on...

 Penny-wise, pound foolish.
 That’s what happens if you try to cut corners with your bathroom renovation project and take shortcuts.
 Many homeowners try to cut costs when DIYing a bathroom renovation project when they lack the necessary expertise.

 If you are going to renovate the toilet yourself, please do not attempt to do work over existing fixtures and floor tiles.
 It is important to research beforehand.
 Whilst you certainly can install new tiles without touching the existing toilet, such a move is not recommended by experts.
 If there is an existing toilet or finished floor, it’s going to have to be removed before you start a tiling project or it’ll cost you much more in future when you fail to detect leakages.
-As a rule, you should always remove the toilet and install the tiling first on your bathroom floor — when you don’t follow this golden rule, you risk increasing the amount of time and money spent on renovating your bathroom.
+As a rule, you should always remove the toilet and install the tiling first on your bathroom floor—when you don’t follow this golden rule, you risk increasing the amount of time and money spent on renovating your bathroom.

 The look of your new toilet

-You might as well spend more for custom floor and wall tiles as well as toilets that match since it’s near impossible to cut a ceramic tile to fit precisely around your toilet.
-If you opt to do it yourself, it may result in tiling and floor covering that is uneven and which needs the use of additional caulk or grout to conceal, resulting in an unprofessional look.
+You might as well spend more for custom floor and wall tiles, as well as toilets that match since it’s near impossible to cut a ceramic tile to fit precisely around your toilet.
+If you opt to do it yourself, it may result in tiling and floor covering that is uneven and which needs the use of additional sealant or grout to conceal, resulting in an unprofessional look.

 If you are opting for a classic look, then you should opt for ceramic tiles for both the tile walls and the new floor.
 These types of tiles are long-lasting and have a timeless look that is sure to be pleasing to the eye even in years to come.
 If opting for this tile type, make sure to allow for at least 48 hours for the grout to dry before moving on to the next step of the renovations.
 You should also ensure that you or your contractor clean up the excess grout by scraping it off before it dries.